joeshannon/diffcalc_API/docs/reference/api.rst

     ``diffcalc_API``
     -----------------------------------

-This is the internal API reference for diffcalc_API
+Internal API reference for diffcalc_API

-You can mix verbose text with docstring and signature extraction by using ``autoclass`` and ``autofunction`` directives instead of ``automodule`` below.
+Mix verbose text with docstring and signature extraction by using ``autoclass`` and ``autofunction`` directives instead of ``automodule`` below.